asplake/agendashift-open/workshops/wholehearted-okr.md

 ## Workshop overview

-Online, the workshop comprises 8 sessions of between 90 and 120 minutes each.
-In person, it’s a 2-day workshop, sessions 1-4 on day 1 and sessions 5-8 on day 2.
+The Wholehearted:OKR workshop comprises 8 sessions of between 90 and 120 minutes each, typically delivered in 4 half days or 2 full days, online by default.

 [![Wholehearted:OKR image][wholehearted_okr.image]][wholehearted_okr]

-Sessions:
+### Sessions 1-4: Outside in strategy – customer and external environment first

   1. **Context**
       * Identifying the adaptive challenge